Start Your Application for Summer 2015!

-To start your application, click here for important application instructions.
-Please also read the information below for additional instructions specific to this program.
+As you start your application, click here for important instructions.
+Please also read the information below for instructions specific to the M.S. in Analytics.

 Bachelor's Degree Background

-Applicants who hold a Bachelor’s Degree in any field and have fulfilled the admission requirements (see below) are considered for admission.
+Applicants who hold a Bachelor’s degree in any field and have fulfilled the M.S.
+Analytics admission requirements (see below) are considered for admission.
 Applicants with academic or professional backgrounds in math, computer science, engineering, finance, economics or equivalent skills are encouraged to apply.